aohus/airflow-data-pipeline/README.md

 1.  weather to redshift

     - get daily temperature info from open weather api and save data to redshift
-    - using xcom_pull
+    - using xcom_pull(v2)
-    - try two ways to save to redshift : full refresh / incremental update
+    - try two ways to save to redshift
+      - full refresh
+      - incremental update(v2)

 2.  mysql to redshift

     - mysql -> s3 -> redshift
+    - try two ways to save to redshift
+      - full refresh
-    - try two ways to save to redshift : full refresh / clean up s3 bucket & daily incremental update
+      - clean up s3 bucket & daily incremental update

 3.  namegendercsv to redshift

     - download csv file through download api and save data to redshift
     - using xcom_pull

+4.  build summary

+    - Create and store a summary table to track the first and last channel for each user
+    - separate summary code into a module within the plugins

 # docs